z-klau/shelter_webapp/shelterwebapp/README.md

 # ShelterWebapp

 Simple webapplication written in Java using among others Spring MVC/Security/Data, Hibernate, Tomcat Server and MySQL database to managing dogs in a shelter.
-It provides adding, reading, updating and deleting operations.
+It provides adding, reading, updating and deleting and searching operations.

 It works with following database properties: